mzazon/awesome-cloud-projects/gcp/global-content-delivery-infrastructure-cloud-wan-anywhere-cache/global-content-delivery-infrastructure-cloud-wan-anywhere-cache.md

    echo "✅ Sample content uploaded for performance testing"
    ```

    The sample content is now distributed across the global storage infrastructure and available through the multi-layered caching system.
-This provides a realistic testing environment for measuring the performance improvements delivered by the combined Cloud WAN and Anywhere Cache solution.
+This provides a realistic testing environment for measuring the performance improvements delivered by the combined Network Connectivity Center and Anywhere Cache solution.

 7. **Configure Comprehensive Monitoring and Alerting**: